 The transmission mechanism is simple: consider a negative monetary shock.
 With sticky prices, monetary actions affect the real rate, and its increase works by discouraging current consumption and hence output.
-The effect is reinforced through the fall in housing prices, which leads to lower borrowing and lower entrepreneurial housing investment.
-Debt deflation plays a role, too: as obligations are not indexed, deflation raises the cost of debt service, further depressing entrepreneurial consumption and investment.
+The effect is reinforced through the fall in house prices, which leads to lower borrowing and lower entrepreneurial housing investment.
+Debt deflation plays a role too: as obligations are not indexed, deflation raises the cost of debt service, further depressing entrepreneurial consumption and investment.

 How big are these effects?
 Figure 2 provides a stylized answer for three economies subject to the same shock, showing the total loss in output following a one-standard deviation increase (0.29 percent on a quarterly basis) of the interest rate.12 The solid line illustrates the case when both collateral and debt deflation effects are shut off, so that only the interest rate channel works (see Appendix B for the technical details): output falls by 3.33 percent.
 Here, the output drop is mainly driven from intertemporal substitution in consumption.
 The dashed line plots the response of output when the collateral channel becomes operational: the decline in output is larger, and the total decline is 3.82 percent.
-Finally, in the starred line, both collateral and debt deflation channels are at work: output falls by 4.42 percent.13
+Finally, in the starred line, both collateral and debt deflation channel are at work: output falls by 4.42 percent.13

 III.
-The Full Model: Household and Entrepreneurial Debt
+The full model: household and entrepreneurial debt

 The basic model assumes that all mortgaged real estate is used by firms.
 In reality, financial frictions apply to both firms and households.
 The previous section models entrepreneurial consumption, but lacks the descriptive realism emphasized, for example, in the quote from Tobin at the beginning of the paper.
 In addition, investment occurs in the form of real estate transfers between agents, but net investment is zero.
 Before taking the model to the data, I extend it along two dimensions.
 On the one hand, I add a constrained, impatient household sector, that ends up facing a binding borrowing constraint in equilibrium.
 On the other, I allow variable capital investment for the entrepreneurs.
-This allows a more realistic analysis of the impact of a various range of disturbances: in
+This allows a more realistic analysis of the impact of a various range of disturbances: in particular, I add inflation, technology and taste shocks.
+As before, a central bank and retailers complete the model.